AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 You can also export the learners list in an excel sheet.
 To export the learners list, click Actions > Export.

 **Note**
 If there are multiple instances for a course, the learners list in excel is provided in each tab separately.
 The learners list consists of learner name, status and selection criteria.
-Learners status can be&nbsp;**Not started**, or&nbsp;**In progress**, or&nbsp;**Completed**.&nbsp;
+Learners status can be **Not started**, or **In progress**, or **Completed**.

 # Export learners' attendance {#attendance}